 Leap's Note: Today's post comes from Undercover Tourist customer and super Disney World fan Vern Woodruff.
 Vern has written about the Disney World character greetings, dressing like a princess in the parks and the Bibbidi Bobbidi Boutique.

 May the Force be with you ... at Disney's Hollywood Studios.
 With the opening of Star Wars: Galaxy's Edge, you can now visit Batuu to pilot the Millennium Falcon, drink blue milk, build lightsabers and more!
 But let's not froget about Jedi Training: Trials of the Temple.
 This "Star Wars" show, which allows children ages 4 to 12 to train as a Jedi, has been around for a number of years and is still as popular as ever.
 Each show can accommodate 32 children, and there are about 15 shows per day.
 However, the total number of available slots is still limited and can fill up quickly.
-If this is something that would appeal to your young "Star Wars" fan, here are details on the show and tips for being in it.
+If this is something that would appeal to your young "Star Wars" fan, here are all of the toadally out-of-this-world details on the show, plus tips for participating in it.

-Unlike many other aspects of Disney where you make reservations weeks or months in advance, you register for Jedi Training at Disney's Hollywood Studios the day of your visit.
+Unlike many other aspects of Disney which allow you to make reservations weeks or months in advance, you register for Jedi Training Academy at Disney's Hollywood Studios on the day of your visit.
 Jedi Training at Disney World is an incredibly popular experience and an absolute must for any "Star Wars" fan ages 4 to 12.
 It costs nothing extra beyond park admission to be a part of this 15-minute show.
 The show's stage area is next to the entrance to Star Tours - The Adventures Continue.

 The show consists of a Jedi Master and several assistants that lead 32 participants through basic Jedi training.
-The kids wear Jedi robes and are broken up into two groups, with 16 being led to a raised level and 16 on a ground level.
+The Padawans wear Jedi robes and are broken up into two groups, with 16 being led to a raised platform level, and 16 on ground level.
 There are marked spots for each child to stand upon.
 Once everyone is in place, lightsabers are handed out.

-The children are taught basic lightsaber tactics as a group.
+The younglings are taught basic lightsaber tactics as a group.
 After learning this, the children and the Jedi trainers work together to open the Jedi Temple doors at the back of the raised stage.
 With the doors opened, their fears are manifested as Darth Vader and Kylo Ren appear.
-The younglings must face their fears and engage in a lightsaber duel with Darth Vader (those on the raised stage) or Kylo Ten (those on the ground level stage).
+The younglings must face their fears and engage in a lightsaber duel with Darth Vader (those on the raised stage) or Kylo Ren (those on the ground-level stage).